bioidiap/bob.pipelines/doc/checkpoint.rst

 Checkpointing a transformer
 ---------------------------

-The code below is a repetition of the example from :ref:`sample`, but now `MyTransformer` is checkpointable once `MyTransformer.transform` is executed.
+The code below is a repetition of the example from :ref:`bob.pipelines.sample`, but now `MyTransformer` is checkpointable once `MyTransformer.transform` is executed.

 .. literalinclude:: ./python/pipeline_example_boosted_checkpoint.py
    :linenos: